 However, researchers have been working hard in order to find better management techniques and treatments for millions of people around the world who deal with diabetes.
-Below there are few of the latest developments you must know about.
+Below there are a few of the latest developments you must know about.

 The Finnish scientists are about to commence on the first clinical trial for a preventative vaccine for type I diabetes.
 This is not considered to be a cure for those people who already have type I diabetes.

 But this vaccine might potentially help prevent the development of thousands of cases each year.
-The target of this vaccine is a virus which is connected to the development of an autoimmune reaction found in the pancreas.
+The target of this vaccine is a virus that is connected to the development of an autoimmune reaction found in the pancreas.

 One of the hottest trends when it comes to technology is home automation.
 However, this potential extends beyond entertainment and convenience.
 The leading figure in this field, Michael Maniscalco, provides a potent study.

-After his son got his type I diabetes diagnosis, Maniscalco made a home automation setup which triggered the smart lighting in his house any time the blood sugar of his son was below a certain level.
+After his son got his type I diabetes diagnosis, Maniscalco made a home automation setup that triggered the smart lighting in his house any time the blood sugar of his son was below a certain level.

 This is how homeowners who have specific medical needs might use their systems to their full capacity.
 For instance, indoor cameras might remotely monitor loved ones or patients in case of an emergency.